 This should be written like a standard letter of recommendation.
 The information in bold must be included though not necessarily in those exact words.
+Details should be personalized.

 Recognition and Accreditation Program Coordinator Office of Legal Access Programs Office of Policy Executive Office for Immigration Review 5107 Leesburg Pike, Suite 2500 Falls Church, VA 22041